YagiSoftware/blog/_posts/2023-07-27-reduce-refund-charges-by-changing-payment-capture.md

 To do so, we can change the payment capture setting to Manual Capture or Automatically capture when the order is fulfilled in the store settings.

+1. Go to your Shopify store settings, then select "Payments"
+2. Then find the "Payment capture method" section, and click "Manage"
 ![Store settings](https://img.yagisoftware.com/18-manual-payment-capture/1settings.png)

+3. You can select either "Automatically when order is fulfilled" or "Manually".
+Both option will authorize the customers payment method (which give your store permission to charge them later, but they are not charged when an order is placed).
 ![Capture payment settings](https://img.yagisoftware.com/18-manual-payment-capture/2capture_option.png)

+If you select "Automatically when order is fulfilled" , Shopify will charge the customer when you mark an order as fulfilled in Shopfiy Admin.

+If you select "Manually", you will have to go to the order

 ![Change payment capture to manual, or only capture upon fulfillment](https://img.yagisoftware.com/18-manual-payment-capture/3capture.png)